sawa-ko/unzen/.github/CODE_OF_CONDUCT.md

-# API Code of Conduct
+# Unzen Code of Conduct

 Welcome to Unzen!
 We are excited to have you as a contributor and user of our open-source project.
 To ensure a positive and inclusive community experience, we ask that all contributors and users adhere to the following guidelines: